-As of June 30, 2024 and December 31, 2023, we had an interest-rate swap outstanding to manage interest-rate risk associated with the floating-rate Credit Agreement.
-The interest-rate swap's notional principal amount is \$700 million and has a termination date of December 31, 2025.
-Under the interest-rate swap, we pay a fixed interest rate of 3.9725% and receive floating interest-rate payments that are indexed to the one-month SOFR.
+As of December 31, 2023, we had an interest-rate swap outstanding to manage interest-rate risk associated with the floating-rate Credit Agreement.
+In August 2024, we elected to terminate the outstanding interest-rate swap.
+The interest-rate swap's notional principal amount was \$700 million and had an original termination date of December 31, 2025.
+Under the interest-rate swap, we paid a fixed interest rate of 3.9725% and received floating interest-rate payments that were indexed to the one-month SOFR.

-We do not apply hedge accounting to our currently outstanding derivative.
-Our derivative is carried on the unaudited condensed consolidated balance sheets at fair value and is classified as current or long-term depending on the expected timing of settlement, and gains and losses associated with the derivative instrument are recognized currently in gain on derivative instrument within the unaudited condensed consolidated statements of operations.
-Cash flows related to cash settlements for the periods presented are classified as operating activities within the unaudited condensed consolidated statements of cash flows.
+We did not apply hedge accounting to our previously outstanding derivative.
+Our derivative was carried on the unaudited condensed consolidated balance sheets at fair value and was classified as current or long-term depending on the expected timing of settlement, and gains and losses associated with the derivative instrument were recognized currently in gain (loss) on derivative instrument within the unaudited condensed consolidated statements of operations.
+Cash flows related to cash settlements for the periods presented were classified as operating activities within the unaudited condensed consolidated statements of cash flows.